gyng/webext-boilerplate/README.md

 * Background script is in `src/background`
 * Content script is in `src/content`
 * Options page is in `src/options/components/OptionsPage.tsx`
-* Create your own messaging actions and listener in `src/listeners.ts`
+* Create your own messaging actions and listener in `src/messaging.ts`
+* Change permissions in `manifest.json`.
+If you're getting weird errors make sure your permissions are correct!

 ## Build